 John's experience covers cases big and small, from running multi-jurisdiction patent litigation to design right cases in the Intellectual Property Enterprise Court.
 Clients from around the world trust John's sensible, considered advice, and praise his commercial nous.

 John is also very involved with IP policy, particularly in the area of designs, where he has particular experience.
-He is a member of the Design and Copyright Committees of a number of organisations, including MARQUES, IP Federation, the Chartered Institute of Patent Attorneys (CIPA) and the Chartered Institute of Trademark Attorneys (CITMA).
-John's expertise led to him being recognised in the prestigious Acritas Stars database as a 'star lawyer' in 2017 and 2018 and being invited to become a Fellow of the RSA.
+He chairs the Design and Copyright Committee of the Chartered Institute of Trademark Attorneys (CITMA), as well as being an active member of similar committees at MARQUES, IP Federation, and the Chartered Institute of Patent Attorneys (CIPA).
+John's expertise led to him being recognised in the prestigious Acritas Stars database as a 'star lawyer' in 2017 and 2018 and being invited to become a Fellow of the RSA, as well as being written up by Legal500 and WTR amongst others.

 A "practical" lawyer who "seeks optimal solutions to issues".